There are many things to consider when it comes to running your home.

 3. Old Age

 Heating units were never designed to last as long as your home.
 Newer, more efficient systems are coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old heating systems operate at an efficiency of just 65% or poorer!
+But keep in mind many old furnaces operate at an efficiency of just 65% or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your checkbook.

 4. Excessive Noise

-Today’s latest products function more silently than ever.
+Today’s latest products function more quietly than ever.
 Often you’ll have to really play close attention to even know if they’re running.
 If noise pollution is a concern for you, that may be reason enough to upgrade to more modern equipment.

 5. Temperature and Comfort Issues